 Try the StartMeStick

-We designed our latest product – the StartMeStick, to give you a secure and private operating system on a USB stick that’s also fast and reliable.
+We designed our latest product – the StartMeStick, to give you a secure and private operating system on a USB stick that can bring your computers back from the dead!
 With the StartMeStick it allows you to do all your browsing from the stick.

 If you don’t have a second computer to separate your work life and private life, you can use the StartMeStick to give you a layer of privacy.
 Everything you have on the host computer – including your pictures, files, and documents, cannot be accessed from the StartMeStick.
 This makes it hard for viruses to infect your host computer as well.